WilliamRal/admin/pa5/pa5spec.md

    `eecs485pa5h 100 -k 10 “iPhone Microsoft” hits.net hits.inv hitsOutput`

 It should yield a HITS computation over the hits.net graph and corresponding inverted index in hits.inv.
-It will use a h value of 100 and will stop after 10 iterations (h value was the value to obtain most relevant top-h results).
+It will use an h value of 100 and will stop after 10 iterations (h value was the value to obtain most relevant top-h results).
 It will write the results to a file called hitsOutput.

 We could also use this command line: